syncfusion-content/ej2-angular-docs/ej2-angular/grid/print.md

 ## Print grid along with other components

-To print the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid together with other components (for example, a `Chart`), use the [beforePrint](https://ej2.syncfusion.com/angular/documentation/api/grid#beforeprint) event to append cloned content from those components to the print document.
+To print the Angular Data Grid together with other components (for example, a `Chart`), use the [beforePrint](https://ej2.syncfusion.com/angular/documentation/api/grid#beforeprint) event to append cloned content from those components to the print document.

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}